dauxio/daux.io/docs/10_For_Developers/Creating_a_Theme.md

 You can even do it one template at a time if you wish to do only small changes.

+Templates are looked up in this order, and the first match wins :

+1.  `templates` in your theme
+2.  the directory set in the `templates` option of your documentation's `config.json`, if you set one
+3.  the templates shipped with Daux.io

+A template that isn't in one of these directories is taken from the next one, so you never have to copy a template you don't intend to change.

 By default, we have the following templates :

 -   `content.php`: The content page.